Navesh-J/MedNemesis/readme.md

-# 🧾 Medical Report Diagnosis Web App
+# 🧾 Medical Report Diagnosis Web App (MVP)

 ## 📌 Project Overview
-The **Medical Report Diagnosis Web App** is an MVP project that allows users to **upload medical reports** (image/PDF), automatically extract test results, compare them against safe reference ranges, and provide **easy-to-understand insights and suggestions**.
+The **Medical Report Diagnosis Web App** is a simplified MVP that allows users to **upload medical reports** (image or PDF), automatically extract test results using OCR, and get **easy-to-understand insights and suggestions**.

 ⚠️ **Disclaimer:** This project is **for educational and informational purposes only**.
-It does not provide medical advice, diagnosis, or treatment.
+It does **not** provide medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare professional for medical concerns.

 ---

 ## 🎯 Goals
-- Help users interpret medical report values in **simple, human-readable terms**.
+- Simplify medical report interpretation for users in **plain English**.
-- Identify **deficiencies and excesses** by comparing values with standard ranges.
+- Highlight **abnormal values** clearly for user awareness.
-- Provide **general lifestyle & diet suggestions** (non-diagnostic).
+- Provide **general suggestions** for lifestyle or health monitoring (non-diagnostic).
-- Present insights in a **clean and user-friendly dashboard**.
+- Present results in a **clean, visually appealing format** with PDF export.

 ---